 The importance of good systems planning cannot be overemphasized.
-Not only are new institutions expensive to construct; the cost of maintaining and operating them for, say 50 years, typically will exceed capital costs by 15 to 20 times.
-These lifetime costs are so significant that every effort should be made to strike a proper balance between community and non-community programs, as the former are generally less costly and often more suitable for many offenders if placement is based on an objective classification system.
+Not only are new institutions expensive to construct; the cost of maintaining and operating them for, say 50 years, may exceed capital costs by 20 to 25 times.
+These lifetime costs are so significant that every effort should be made to strike a proper balance between community and non-community programs, as the former are generally less costly and often more suitable for many offenders if placement is based on an